 Let them know that just because they feel anxious or worried about social situations doesn’t mean those situations pose any danger, that bad things will definitely happen, or that they can’t get through those moments.
 Teach them to talk back to the worried voice in their head and do the opposite of what their anxiety is telling them to do.

 For example, if anxiety is telling them that they will mess up if they raise their hand to answer a question in class, have them practice doing this at home.
 You can also set up a pre-planned question with their teacher that they can answer in school when they are ready.

 When we panic, we can’t perform well or think straight, so try to help your child relax when they start panicking.
 One way to do this is by teaching them to take deep breaths to relax their muscles.
 You can do this together so they feel more comfortable.
 They can also get up and move around a bit or have a drink or water.

 On a scale of 1 to 10, have them rate their anxiety.
 This teaches kids that all situations are likely not equally anxiety-provoking, and some may be more doable than others.

 Play the Reframe Game

 When faced with anxiety, we tend to think of worst-case scenarios for each possible social interaction.
 Help your child turn this frame of thought around.
-If they think they’re “dumb” because they couldn’t hold a conversation with friends or classmates, it’s possible they were trying to talk about something that didn’t interest them and/or they didn’t know much about.
+If they think they’re “dumb” because they couldn’t hold a conversation with friends or classmates, it’s possible they were trying to talk about something that didn’t interest them.

 So, rather than thinking they are “dumb” at conversing, they can reframe that thought to, “I can talk about things I know about and can get better with topics that I don’t.”
 Practice conversation skills about topics of interest and then encourage them to try to talk with a peer about a subject that they find interesting like music, movies, or animals.